epiverse-trace/tutorials/instructors/01-practical-early.md

 #### Interpretation

-Cleanining
+Cleaning

-- In small data frames, we can diagnose cleanining operations easier than large data frames.
+- In small data frames, we can diagnose cleaning operations easier than large data frames.
-- For example, in the large data frame, before cleaninig the sex variable with a data dictionary, we need to remove unconsistent missing values.
+- For example, in the large data frame, before cleaning the sex variable with a data dictionary, we need to remove unconsistent missing values.
   We can use `dplyr::count()` to find this issue.

 Validation